adamgho/bsc-simulations/README.md

 This repository contains code used for simulations for my BSc thesis.

-The sections below give detailed instruction on how to use the scripts to simulate (and process results) from any alltargets or singletargets setting for both Problem A and Problem B.
+The sections below give detailed instruction on how to use the scripts to simulate (and process results) from any alltargets or singletargets setting using either truly separate data or permuted separate data.

 The files in `thesis_parameters` contain the parameters for the data included in plots in the thesis.
 Simulating using these parameters will take up over 4.5 TB